Geodesic Motion on Closed Spaces: Two Numerical Examples

-where the genus $g$ is the number of holes in the manifold $Q$, and $d\tau,\,d\sigma$ are the surface elements on $S^2$ and $Q$ respectively.
-Of course, both manifolds in this work, have $g=0$, as can be seen in Fig. \ref{f1} and Fig. \ref{f2}.
-Anyway this second manifold has some domains with negative curvature as can be seen by Riemann scalar curvature for the metric given in (\ref{metrica}) plotted in Fig. \ref{Riemann2}.
+The Gauss-Bonnet theorem relates the integrated Gaussian curvature to the Euler number of the surface $\chi=2-2g$, for more details see \cite{dfn}.
+Of course, both manifolds in this work, have $g=0$, as can be seen in FIG. \ref{f1} and FIG. \ref{f2}.
+Anyway this second manifold has some domains with negative curvature as can be seen by Riemann scalar curvature for the metric given in (\ref{metrica}) plotted in FIG. \ref{Riemann2}.

 According to (\ref{dgeodesico}) in these domains, since $K<0$, the geodesics diverge exponentially.